 You will normally need evidence of disability before a PLP can be issued.
-For a specific learning difficulty, this is usually a diagnostic assessment carried out after the age of 16 by a suitably qualified psychologist or teacher.
+For a specific learning difference, this is usually a diagnostic assessment carried out after the age of 16 by a suitably qualified psychologist or teacher.
 For other disabilities and health issues, evidence from a medical practitioner is usually required.

 You will be invited to meet the Disability Advisor and any other relevant staff to discuss what arrangements are needed.
 Issues of confidentiality, disclosure and who will receive the PLP will be discussed with you.
-No information about your disability or specific learning difficulty will be sent out without your written consent.
+No information about your disability or specific learning difference will be sent out without your written consent.

 Examples of common reasonable adjustments include: